StevenK-293/ManhwaCFree/README.md

 # ManhwaCFree
-- Website will be improved later.
+- Website design will be improve later
+- need to fix some bugs & error
+- need to fix design issue mostly mobile to be responsive
+- other stuff i need to fix too